Skip to content

 sh

-console db-tools:anonymize --local-database
+php bin/console db-tools:anonymize path/to/your/backup/to/anonymized --local-database

 Do not restore initial state after anonymization